Scaffolding Birkenhead

 Any scaffold that is put up in the Birkenhead area has to comply with the Work at Height Regulations 2005.
 In the year 2005/06 there were roughly 3350 significant injuries and 46 deaths attributed to falling from height in Great Britain.
 These regulations impact on working activities where there's a risk of personal injury being caused by falling some distance, and in addition where injury may be inflicted on passers-by and bystanders by falling objects.
 It's the "duty-holder's" responsibility to ensure that all scaffolding is put up securely and safely and that the site is safe for both the public and workers.

-Birkenhead Temporary Roofing Scaffolds
+Temporary Roofing Scaffolds Birkenhead

 Birkenhead Scaffolding Tasks